 For decades, women cyclists endured what can only be called an anatomical injustice.
-While bike technology raced forward, saddle design remained stuck in the dark ages - literally reshaping women's bodies to fit poorly designed seats rather than designing seats to fit women's bodies.
-The consequences ranged from mere discomfort to serious medical issues, all because the cycling industry failed to acknowledge a simple truth: women aren't just smaller men.
+Bike technology raced forward, but saddle design stayed stuck in the dark ages — literally reshaping women's bodies to fit poorly designed seats instead of the other way around.
+The consequences ranged from mere discomfort to serious medical issues, all because the cycling industry refused to acknowledge a simple truth: women aren't just smaller men.

 The Painful Truth About Traditional Saddles

-The old approach to women's saddles relied on three flawed assumptions:
+The old approach to women's saddles leaned on three flawed assumptions:

 - Width was the only difference that mattered